Let's do it together Let's do it together

 How to lay artificial grass

-If you love the look of a green grass but don’t want the hassle of mowing or don’t have any space in the shed for a mower – then an artificial lawn could be the perfect maintenance-free solution for your garden.
-Unlike real grass, artificial turf won’t become patchy in dry weather, or muddy in wet weather, so it’s especially great for kids and pets!
-Artificial grass laid on concrete or, with a little effort, in place of an existing lawn, is perfect for getting the children to play outdoors whatever the season.
+If you don’t want the hassle of mowing, or don’t have any space in the shed for a mower, an artificial lawn could be the perfect maintenance-free solution for your garden.
+Unlike real grass, artificial turf won’t become patchy in dry weather or muddy in wet weather, so it’s especially great for kids and pets!
+Artificial grass laid on concrete or in place of an existing lawn is perfect for getting the children to play outdoors whatever the season.
+Here's how!

 • Sarah - copywriter